 I am co-director of the Solomon's Pools Archaeological Project, as well as a field archaeologist with the Jezreel Valley Regional Project, where I focus on excavation of the Roman 6th Legion “Ferrata” castra in Legio, Israel.

-I am a fellow of the American Academy in Rome (FAAR'19) and the American School of Classical Studies in Athens.
-In fall 2019 I will be a Visiting Scholar in the Dipartimento di Scienze dell’Antichità of La Sapienza University, Rome, and I will spend spring and summer of 2020 in Athens as the Oscar Broneer Traveling Fellow of the American School of Classical Studies.
+I am a fellow of the American Academy in Rome (FAAR'19) and the American School of Classical Studies at Athens.
+In fall 2019 I was a Visiting Scholar in the Dipartimento di Scienze dell’Antichità of La Sapienza University, Rome, and I am spending spring and summer of 2020 in Athens as the Oscar Broneer Traveling Fellow of the American School of Classical Studies.